telus/tds-core/src/components/Icon/Icon.md

 </Paragraph>
 ```

+#### Meaningful icons

-**Meaningful icons** have meaning within the context of the page, which should be communicated to screen readers with the
+Meaningful icons have meaning within the context of the page, which should be communicated to screen readers with the
 `aria-label` attribute.
 Meaningful icons can also be interactive elements, which should be designated with
 the `role` prop.

-This example shows a meaningful icon that needs accessibility attributes.
+This example shows a meaningful icon that represents an action.
+By applying `aria-label` to the parent `<button>`, screen readers would be able to interpret the button's intention, and the user can use their keyboard to target the button and take that action.
+The icon itself can remain hidden from screen readers as the button provides all meaningful information.

 ```
 <Paragraph>
-  <button style={{appearance: 'none', background: 'none', border: 0, cursor: 'pointer'}} type="submit"><Icon glyph="spyglass" label="search" /></button>
+  <button aria-label="search" style={{appearance: 'none', background: 'none', border: 0, cursor: 'pointer'}} type="submit"><Icon glyph="spyglass" /></button>
 </Paragraph>
 ```